 leverage software exploits and vulnerabilities to compromise the

-that run in Linux containers.
-When you install Traps on
+run in Linux containers.
+When you install Traps on a Linux

-a Linux server that uses containers, Traps automatically protects
+server that uses containers, Traps automatically protects any new

 solution (for example, docker).
-Because Traps management service
+Because Cortex XDR issues the license

-issues the license per Linux server, each container does not consume
+per Linux server, each container does not consume any additional

 The protection capabilities and features that Traps for Linux